timvisee/pixelpwnr/README.md

 cargo run --release -- --help
 ```

-Or just build it and invoke the binary directly:
+Or just build it and invoke the binary directly (Linux/macOS):

 ```bash
 # Clone the project